samudra-07/whatsapp-chat-summeraizer/README.md

 ### Running the Application

-To use the WhatsApp Chat Analyzer, follow these steps:
+To use the WhatsApp Chat Summarizer, follow these steps:

 1. **Prepare the WhatsApp Chat Export**:
    - Export the chat from WhatsApp by following these steps: